denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 The interesting part is the value of the `extends` clause (`(String, Array)`).
-The grouping operator always returns its last argument, so the `(String, Array)` is actually just `Array`.
+The grouping operator always returns its last argument, so `(String, Array)` is actually just `Array`.
 That means we've just created a class which extends `Array`.

 * [**14.5** Class Definitions](https://www.ecma-international.org/ecma-262/#sec-class-definitions)
 * [**12.16** Comma Operator (`,`)](https://www.ecma-international.org/ecma-262/#sec-comma-operator)

 ## A generator which yields itself

-Consider this example with a generator which yields itself:
+Consider this example of a generator which yields itself:

 ```js
 (function* f() { yield f })().next()
 // -> { value: [GeneratorFunction: f], done: false }
 ```

-As you see, the returned value is an object with `value` equal `f`.
+As you can see, the returned value is an object with its `value` equal to `f`.
 In that case, we can do something like this:

 ```js
 (function* f() { yield f })().next().value().next()